PurpleAmaranth/react-portfolio/README.md

 Reference Instructions: [Create React App Docs on GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages)

-**Note** This project is incomplete and is still a work in progress.
+**Note** This project is in need of a few more features and is still a work in progress.

-You can see a gif of the website in its current state here:
+You can see a video of the website in its current state here:

 https://user-images.githubusercontent.com/36141949/131289723-071e5ffb-3e89-4c9a-a978-206c76b1adc5.mp4